This post may contain affiliate links. Please read our disclosure policy.

 How To Make Double Chocolate Chip Cookies

-1. Start by preheating your oven to 350°F (177°C).
-In a medium-sized bowl, cream together softened butter, sugar, and brown sugar.
-Beat them at medium speed until they’re well mixed, which should take about 1 minute.
+1. Cream Butter and Sugars: In a medium bowl, beat softened butter, granulated sugar, and brown sugar on medium speed until light and well combined, about 1 minute.

 six photos showing the process of making double chocolate chip cookies: mixing dry ingredients, mixing wet ingredients, mixing them together, folding in chocolate chips, baking.